How To Make Tennessee Apple Stack Cake

 If you grew up in Tennessee, you may know apple stack cake as a homey regional specialty that sometimes bears the name of the state itself, going by Tennessee Mountain Cake in some old cookbooks.
 If you’ve never been to Tennessee but love apples and cake (or both), then you really must know about this old-fashioned dessert.

-Like many classic desserts, it's a labor of love, a pastime for a weekend afternoon, but once assembled, it is the kind of cake that can be enjoyed all week long.
+Like many classic desserts, it’s a labor of love, a pastime for a weekend afternoon, but once assembled, it is the kind of cake that can be enjoyed all week long.
+There are four steps to making apple stack cake, and you can break the prep work in two steps.
 Pair it with a warm cup of coffee or tea and see how easily a conversation lingers over this homey cake.

 The Lowdown on Apple Stack Cake